hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/02_alignment_quality.md

 The log file provides information on reads that 1) mapped uniquely, 2) reads that mapped to mutliple locations and 3) reads that are unmapped.
 Additionally, we get details on splicing, insertion and deletion.
 From this file the most informative statistics include the **mapping rate and the number of multimappers**.

-* As an example, a good quality sample will have **alteast 75% of the reads uniquely mapped**.
+* As an example, a good quality sample will have **at least 75% of the reads uniquely mapped**.
 Once values start to drop lower than 60% it's advisable to start troubleshooting.
 The lower the number of uniquely mapping reads means the higher the number of reads that are mapping to multiple locations.
 It is best to keep this number low because multi-mappers are not included when we start counting reads

 > NOTE: The thresholds suggested above will vary depending on the organism that you are working with.
 Much of what is discussed here is in the context of working with human or mouse data.
 For example, 75% of mapped reads holds true only if the genome is good or mature.
 For badly assembled genomes we may not observe a high mapping rate, even if the actual sequence sample is good.